predix-ui/predix-ui/_pages/develop/vis/configure-toolbar.md

 }
 ```

-This means that by default the interaction is the zoom box on click and calculating the tooltipData when moving the cursor over the chart.
-We reset the tooltipData when the mouse leaves the chart so that the register becomes empty instead of showing the last value.
+This means that the default interaction is to control the zoom box on click and calculate the tooltipData when moving the cursor over the chart.
+The tooltipData is reset when the mouse leaves the chart, so that the register becomes empty instead of showing the last value.

 ## Custom functions

-When running a custom function this function will be executed in the context of the chart: in your handler `this` will be the chart.
-The handler will have one parameter which currently is an array holding the X and Y mouse coordinates relative to the interaction space target: the whole drawing space for px-vis-interaction-space and a specific axis for px-vis-axis-interaction-space.
+When running a custom function, it will be executed in the context of the chart - in your handler, `this` will be a reference to the chart itself.
+The handler will have one parameter that is an array holding the X and Y mouse coordinates relative to the interaction space target - the whole drawing space for `px-vis-interaction-space`, and a specific axis for `px-vis-axis-interaction-space`.

-In the latest release (vis 2.1 at this time) this parameter is an object with two keys:
+As of the v2.1.0 release of px-vis, the handler's parameter is an object with two keys:

-* `mouseCoords`: holds the same value as in the previous version.
+* `mouseCoords`: holds the current mouse coordinates
-* `target`: holds the element against which the the mouse coordinates are expressed.
+* `target`: holds the element against which the the mouse coordinates are expressed

-Using this two values it is possible to retrieve the data values of a click rather than the pixel values, for example a click handler for px-vis-interaction-space could look like:
+Using these two values, it is possible to retrieve the data values of a click rather than the pixel values.
+For example, a click handler for `px-vis-interaction-space` could look like this:

 ```javascript
 handler: function(evt) {